asinghvi17/aen/README.md

 This is a project concerning the implementation of biomimetic neurons (of the FitzHugh-Nagumo model) onto analog circuits, with the ultimate goal being to simulate a worm (_C. elegans_).

+# Installing dependencies

+You will need to have the `Julia` language installed, on version 1.1 or higher.
+You can download it at https://julialang.org/downloads/; once you have done that, clone the repo, and run this command in the root directory of the project:

+`julia --project -e 'using Pkg; Pkg.resolve()'`

+This will install all the Julia package dependencies.

 # Project Setup
 ```
 aen          <- Project's main folder.